 Guidelines for Pursuing Credit Card Rewards

 When it comes to pursuing credit card rewards, you have to protect yourself.
-Here are some basic guidelines that I follow when churning cards:
+Here are some basic guidelines that I follow:

 - I pay off my credit card every few weeks.
 Technically, you only have to pay the balance in full each month to avoid paying interest.
 However, I use a zero-sum budget and I like my account to be empty at the end of the month.
 It’s just how I roll.